 - Step 4.
 Write out your questions and pass it their way.
 Their answers will be the content of your blog post.

 By the way, your first question should be: What is your URL so I can link back to your blog?

-Your second question should be: List your top 3 blog posts so I can share them with my readers.
+Your second question should be: List your top 3 blog posts to share them with my readers.

 Bloggers love to brag about being interviewed.
-Once your interview is live on your blog, email them with the link.
-Odds are, they will link back to you (or offer to interview you) and they'll mention it on social media.
+So once your interview is live on your blog, email them with the link.
+Odds are, they will link back to you (or offer to interview you), and they’ll mention it on social media.

 - What struggle(s) did you face and how did you overcome it.